research data law

 , 1st edition, 2022

-Since the principles of open data were affirmed at both European and national levels, in support of a particularly proactive research and innovation policy, scientific research data has gradually become a genuine legal entity.
-Representing data collected or produced during scientific research activities, research data is not subject to a single legal and regulatory framework within European or French positive law.
-Its governance therefore requires the application and control of a heterogeneous set of rules.
-Based on the chronology specific to the data life cycle, but also on practices developed within disciplinary communities, this book aims to understand the legal environment of research data, before presenting the rules that apply successively to the operations of acquisition and collection, then dissemination and sharing, and finally reuse and exploitation of data.
-It is intended for academics, researchers, doctoral students, and legal practitioners (lawyers or attorneys) who not only have to organize the governance of research data, but also decide on its security, storage, access, dissemination, or exploitation.
-See the publisher's website
+Since the principles of open data have been established at both the European and national levels to support a particularly proactive research and innovation policy, scientific research data has gradually become a distinct legal entity.
+As data collected or produced in the course of scientific research, research data do not fall under a single legal and regulatory framework within European or French positive law.
+Their governance therefore requires the application and management of a heterogeneous set of rules.
+Drawing on the chronology specific to the data lifecycle, as well as on practices developed within disciplinary communities, this book aims to provide an understanding of the legal environment surrounding research data, before presenting the rules that apply successively to the operations of acquisition and collection, then dissemination and sharing, and finally, the reuse and exploitation of data.
+It is intended for academics, researchers, doctoral students, and legal practitioners (lawyers or legal professionals) who are not only responsible for organizing the governance of research data but also for deciding on its security, preservation, access, dissemination, or use.
+See the publisher’s website